TianranBaoUCSD/cse15l-lab-reports/week9report.md

 # Debugging Scenario
 ## Mockup EdStem Post
 ### Student3942
 I've been having an issue with testing my program - I'm trying to run the provided ```tester.sh``` file, but it seems to be running forever.
+My guess is that I messed up one of my loops, but I can't seem to figure out what's going on with just ```System.out.println```.
 Does anyone know what's going on?
 Here is a screenshot of my code, the tester, and the terminal output after running ```bash tester.sh```:

 Code Screenshot: